Inside Matt Lauer's Private World Away From Today

 Meanwhile, a lot of people had heard rumors about Matt Lauer—not about harassment, per se, but about his marriage, alleged infidelities and about what sort of guy he really may be outside of his his stoic, warm and congenial morning show persona.

-His 19-year marriage to former model Annette Roque has made headlines on and off over the years, most memorably in 2006 when she filed for divorce while pregnant with their first child.
+His 19-year marriage to former model Annette Roque has made headlines on and off over the years, most memorably in 2006 when she filed for divorce while pregnant with their third child.
 They ultimately reconciled, but not before it was reported that Roque had accused Lauer in the divorce papers (which are sealed in New York) "cruel and inhumane" acts.

 Roque withdrew her divorce petition three weeks after she filed it.
 They welcomed son Thijs (pronounced "Tice," it's a Dutch name derived from "Matthias") in November 2006.
 The Lauers are also parents of son Jack, now 16, and daughter Romy, 14.